Long-lived doubly charged scalars in the left-right symmetric model: catalyzed nuclear fusion and collider implications: in the minimal Left-Right Symmetric Model

-As for the doubly-charged scalars $H^{\pm\pm}$, an interesting point to note from Eq.~\eqref{eq:Hpp} is that their mass only depends on the quartic coupling $\rho_2$.
+As for the doubly charged scalars $H^{\pm\pm}$, an interesting point to note from Eq.~\eqref{eq:Hpp} is that their mass only depends on the quartic coupling $\rho_2$.
 This can be seen without doing any explicit calculation as follows: if $\rho_2$ is set to zero in the potential~\eqref{eq:pot} at the tree level, it is not induced by loops.
 Therefore, we can tune down the value of $\rho_2$ arbitrarily.
 The presence of this naturally tunable parameter allows the mass of $H^{\pm\pm}$ to be not necessarily of the order of the $v_R$ scale so that it can be considerably lighter.
-The basic reason for this is that when $\rho_2$ and $\alpha_3$ are set to zero, the scalar potential has a higher global $SU(3)$ symmetry, not shared by gauge interactions, and as a result, the doubly-charged boson is a pseudo-Goldstone particle with zero tree-level mass.
+The basic reason for this is that when $\rho_2$ and $\alpha_3$ are set to zero, the scalar potential has a higher global $SU(3)$ symmetry, not shared by gauge interactions, and as a result, the doubly charged boson is a pseudo-Goldstone particle with zero tree-level mass.
 To see this, note that when $\langle\Delta^0_R\rangle = v_R\neq 0$, the above global $SU(3)$ symmetry breaks down to $SU(2)$ leaving $8-3=5$ Goldstone bosons.
 This VEV $v_R$ also breaks the gauge symmetry $SU(2)_R\times U(1)_{B-L}$ down to $U(1)_Y$.
 Out of the five massless scalar bosons, three are absorbed by the three massive gauge bosons of broken $SU(2)_R\times U(1)_{B-L}$ symmetry, leaving two massless states.
-These are the doubly-charged states that pick up mass once the $\rho_2$ and $\alpha_3$ terms in the potential are switched on since $\rho_2$ and $\alpha_3$ explicitly break this $SU(3)$ symmetry.
+These are the doubly charged states that pick up mass once the $\rho_2$ and $\alpha_3$ terms in the potential are switched on since $\rho_2$ and $\alpha_3$ explicitly break this $SU(3)$ symmetry.
 Thus $\rho_2$ and $\alpha_3$ play a crucial role in giving $H^{\pm\pm}$ mass in combination with $v_R$ and $\kappa$.
 Thus, the $H^{\pm\pm}$ could be considerably lighter than the $v_R$ scale since $\rho_2$ and $\alpha_3$ are symmetry-breaking parameters and could be adjusted to be small, although, in practice, $\alpha_3$ cannot be arbitrarily small in order to satisfy the FCNC constraints mentioned above.
+We note however that the one loop gauge boson mediated graphs will not respect the $SU(3)$ symmetry and will induce terms of the form $\frac{g^4}{32\pi^2}|{\rm Tr}(\Delta^\dagger_R\vec{\tau}\Delta_R)|^2\ln(v^2_R/\mu^2)$ to the potential.
+They can induce a mass for the $\Delta^{++}_R$ even in the limit of $\rho_2=0$ and $\alpha_3=0$.
+For high $v_R$, this induced mass for $\Delta^{++}_R$, can be larger than a few TeV, that we prefer.
+However, we can cancel this contribution by a mild adjustment of $\rho_2$ and $\alpha_3$.
+For example for $v_R\sim 10^7$ GeV, a fine tuning at the level of $10^{-4}$ is sufficient.